Our knowledge of orthopaedics. Your best health.

 Surgical Treatment

-If the initial nonsurgical treatment does not sufficiently correct the problem, your doctor may recommend surgery as early as 9 to 12 months of age.
+If the initial nonsurgical treatment does not effectively correct the problem, your child may need a larger surgery as early as 9 to 12 months of age.

 During the operation, your child's doctor will put the bones in the correct position and apply pins to keep them in place.
-Tendons and ligaments that may have shortened as a result of the deformity will be lengthened.
+Tendons and ligaments on the top part of the foot will be lengthened to allow the foot to be brought into a better position.
+The Achilles tendon also is lengthened as part of this procedure.

 Recovery

 After the operation, the doctor will apply a cast to your child's foot to keep it in the corrected position.
-Your child will most likely stay in the hospital for at least one night after surgery to help control pain, and for the doctor to monitor any swelling in the foot.
+Your child may stay in the hospital for at least 1 night after surgery to help control pain, and for the doctor to monitor any swelling in the foot.

 After 4 to 6 weeks, the cast will be removed.
-A brace or special shoe may be required to help prevent the deformity from returning.
+A brace or special shoe is often used once the cast is removed to help prevent the deformity from returning.

 Outcomes

-Without treatment, you child's vertical talus will most likely result in future pain and disability.
+Without treatment, your child's vertical talus will most likely result in future pain and disability.

 With treatment, you can expect a stable and functional foot that should serve your child well throughout their life.
+The most important factor affecting your child's outcome is whether there is an underlying neuromuscular or genetic condition.
 If your child has no other conditions that limit function and development, you can expect your child to run and play without pain, and to wear normal shoes.

 Your child's doctor will likely recommend repeat clinic visits over the years to observe the growth and development of your child's foot.